alppekel/simple-recon/README.md

 Tested on Debian 11.02 amd64

-This script automates the process of installing following tools:
+This script use various open source tools to perform reconnaissance on given domain.

 The tools used are: